 People have the right to access areas of land marked on ‘conclusive maps’ which can be found at the Natural England website.
 Access land is also shown on the new editions of the orange OS Explorer maps.
 On the newly mapped land you can do anything from rambling to bird watching but along with these new rights, come responsibilities.
 Remember that these areas of land are still privately owned and that the farmers or land manager’s needs should be respected.
 For more background go to the Countryside Access website.

 The Cotswolds National Landscape is within accessible driving distance for many surrounding towns and cities, and as the lockdown restrictions continue to ease, and especially after 19th July, we’d like to remind people to check coronavirus guidelines.
 It is everybody’s responsibility to pay attention to when it’s a good idea to wear facemasks, and to maintain good hand washing practices, and good hygiene.
 Please remember that these things not only help you look after yourself, they help protect other people too.

-- should follow the guidance on how to stop the spread of coronavirus at all times, including if you have been vaccinated against COVID-19.
+- be mindful to follow the guidance on how to stop the spread of coronavirus at all times, including if you have been vaccinated against COVID-19.

-- must not go out for exercise if you are experiencing any coronavirus symptoms, are self-isolating as a result of coronavirus symptoms, are sharing a household or support bubble with somebody with symptoms, or have been told to self-isolate after being contacted by NHS Test and Trace.
+- check the NHS guidelines for what to do if you experience coronavirus symptoms, are self-isolating as a result of coronavirus symptoms, are sharing a household or support bubble with somebody with symptoms, or have been told to self-isolate after being contacted by NHS Test and Trace.

-- should read the full advice and regulations for England here before exercising outdoors.
+- read the full advice and regulations for England here before exercising outdoors.